FurkanEdizkan/Git-Version-Control-Tutorial/README.md

   Repository status information give what has changed inside our repository.

-  Git track each and every change done to tracked files, no data can be lost or courrpted without willingly removing it.
+  Git track each and every change done to tracked files, no data can be lost or corrupted, without willingly removing files from repository.
 ```bash
 git status
 ```